-- Hoeman, S.P.
+- ♦ Hoeman, S.P.
 (1996).
-Rehabilitation nursing: Process and application(2nd ed.).
-St. Louis: Mosby. - Pender, N.J.
+Rehabilitation nursing: Process and application (2nd ed.).
+St. Louis: Mosby. - ◆ Pender, N.J.
 (1996).
 Empowerment for self-care.
 In Pender (Ed.), Health Promotion in Nursing Practice (3rd ed.).
 Stamford, CT: Appleton & Lange.

-See course schedule for additional required readings that are on reserve in the library.
+See course schedule for additional required readings that are available for purchase from the bookstore or may be accessed in the library, on reserve.